 Mr. Mills has (i) an Amended and Restated Life Insurance Endorsement Method Split Dollar Plan Agreement, effective February 7, 2001, with the Bank (the "2001 Agreement"), and (ii) an Amended and Restated Life Insurance Endorsement Method Split Dollar Plan Agreement, effective May 1, 2008, with the Bank.
-Under both agreements, Origin Bank has agreed to pay the premiums under life insurance policies issued with respect to Mr. Mills, and his designated beneficiaries will be entitled to 65% of the net-at-risk insurance potions of the proceeds upon his death.
+Under both agreements, Origin Bank has agreed to pay the premiums under life insurance policies issued with respect to Mr. Mills, and each of his designated beneficiaries will be entitled to a certain portion of the insurance proceeds upon his death.
 Under the 2001 Agreement, upon a Change of Control, if Mr. Mills is subsequently terminated without Cause, his designated beneficiaries will be entitled to the benefits under the 2001 Agreement as if he had died while employed by the Bank.
-On February 27, 2020, the Bank entered into an Amended and Restated Endorsement Split Dollar Life Insurance Agreement with Mr. Mills (the "2020 Agreement") that amended and restated that certain Endorsement Method Split Dollar Life Insurance Agreement, dated October 29, 2019.
-The 2020 Agreement provides, upon Mr Mills' death, Mr. Mills' beneficiary will be entitled to insurance proceeds of \$1,500,000 unless (i) Mr. Mills is terminated for Cause or (ii) Mr. Mills is subject to a final removal or prohibition order issued by an appropriate federal banking agency of the Federal Deposit Insurance Act.
-The Bank owns the policy and will be the beneficiary of any remaining death proceeds after Mr. Mills' interest is determined.
-No benefit will be paid under the 2020 Agreement if (i) Mr. Mills commits suicide or (ii) if the insurance company denies coverage in certain instances.
+On October 29, 2019, the Company entered into an additional Endorsement Method Split Dollar Life Insurance Agreement with Mr. Mills that provides additional key man coverage for the Company and a life insurance benefit to Mr. Mills' designated beneficiary of \$1,500,000.00.
+Pursuant to the terms of the Endorsement Method Split Dollar Life Insurance Agreement, in the event of the death of Mr. Mills while being employed by the Bank, his designated beneficiaries will be entitled to receive the lesser of (i) the present value of the benefit Mr. Mills would have received under the Amended and Restated Executive Salary Continuation Plan, dated May 1, 2008, or (ii) one hundred percent (100%) of the total death proceeds of the individual insurance policy or policies adopted by the Bank for purposes of insuring Mr. Mills' life minus the greater of (x) the cash surrender value or (y) the aggregate premiums paid by the Bank.
+Mr. Mills' beneficiaries will not be entitled to any payments under the Endorsement Method Split Dollar Agreement if his employment is voluntarily terminated, or if he were subject to a final removal or prohibition order issued by a federal banking agency or his beneficiaries are denied coverage under the terms of the l

-Mr. Brolly has an Endorsement Split Dollar Life Insurance Agreement, effective July 13, 2018, with the Bank, Under the agreement, upon Mr. Brolly's death, his designated beneficiary will be entitled to the lesser of (i) the present value of Mr. Brolly's Supplemental Executive Retirement Agreement had he worked until the age of 65 or (ii) one hundred percent of the total death proceeds of the individual insurance policy or policies adopted by the Bank for purposes of insuring Mr. Brolly's life minus the greater of (x) the cash surrender value or (y) the aggregate premiums paid by the Bank.
+Mr. Brolly has an Endorsement Split Dollar Life Insurance Agreement, effective July 13, 2018, with the Bank.
+Under the agreement, upon Mr. Brolly's death, his designated beneficiary will be entitled to the lesser of (i) the present value of Mr. Brolly's Supplemental Executive Retirement Agreement had he worked until the age of 65 or (ii) one hundred percent (100%) of the total death proceeds of the individual insurance policy or policies adopted by the Bank for purposes of insuring Mr. Brolly's life minus the greater of (x) the cash surrender value or (y) the aggregate premiums paid by the Bank.
 If Mr. Brolly is voluntarily or involuntarily terminated including termination for Cause, he will no longer be entitled to the benefits under the agreement.
 Mr. Brolly will also no longer be entitled to the benefits under the agreement if he were subject to a final removal or prohibition order issued by a federal banking agency or his beneficiaries are denied coverage under the terms of the life insurance policies.